 I am seeing so many monitors, devices, and gadgets coming out to make your pregnancy safer.
 The cost a lot of money.
 And you know what most of them are doing — counting fetal movement or baby’s kicks.
 And the beautiful money-saving thing that God gave you is an ability to count your baby’s own movements.

-This isn’t rocket science, and yet — it’s truly the best way to know how your baby is doing!
+It’ss truly the best way to know how your baby is doing from home!
 Plus, you can bond with your sweet babe and even have a good time getting to know them before you can see/hold them. 🙂

 Before we get any further, let me introduce myself.